noc-lab/Predictive-models-of-pregnancy/README.md

 This repository contains codes and models described in our paper, Predictive models of pregnancy based on data from a preconception cohort study.

-For models I or II, follow the instructions through "model_I_II.py".
+To use models I or II, follow the instructions through "model_I_II.py".
-For model III, follow the instructions through "model_III.py".
+To use model III, follow the instructions through "model_III.py".